JonasBchrt/snapshot-gnss-data/README.md

 ## Usage

+First, [download the data](doi).
+For a detailed description of its structure, see Section [Data](#data).
+Just note that you will end up with eleven folders named `A`-`K`, each of which contains one signal snapshot dataset.
 If you want to read the GNSS signal snapshot with index `19` from the dataset stored in the directory `data/J`, then type

 ```python repl
 >>> import dataset